Computer Science/ Information Technology (CSIT)

 CSIT 115 Introduction to Computer Game Development 3 cr.

 This course is an overview of game development.
 Students will analyze games and gameplay elements,examine genres and trends in games and formulate their own proposal for an original game.
 The course will also discuss the history of videogames, the current state of electronic gaming, as well as possible future developments.
 Open lab time required.
-Code 3 course fee.
+(Fall Only) Code 3 course fee.

 CSIT 123 Integrated Office Software 3 cr.